-There are four Class I directors whose term of office expires at the Annual Meeting.
-Mark Maruszewski and Robert A. Waldo, current Class I directors, are not standing for re-election at this Annual Meeting.
-Our Nominating and Corporate Governance Committee has recommended, and our board has approved, Monte M. Brem and Valerie G. Brown as nominees for election as Class I directors at the Annual Meeting and the reduction in size of the board immediately upon the conclusion of this Annual Meeting from eleven directors to nine directors.
-If elected at the Annual Meeting, each nominee will serve until the 2024 Annual Meeting of Stockholders or until his or her successor has been duly elected and qualified, or, if sooner, until his or her earlier death, resignation, retirement, disqualification or removal.
+There are four Class II directors whose term of office expires at the Annual Meeting.
+Our Nominating and Corporate Governance Committee has recommended, and our board has approved, Jose A. Fernandez, Thomas Keck, Michael I. McCabe, and Steven R. Mitchell as nominees for election as Class II directors at the Annual Meeting.
+If elected at the Annual Meeting, each nominee will serve until the 2025 Annual Meeting of Stockholders or until his or her successor has been duly elected and qualified, or, if sooner, until his or her earlier death, resignation, retirement, disqualification or removal.
 Information concerning these nominees and other continuing directors appears under the "-Composition of the Board of Directors" above.
-Each nominee has consented to serve as a director, if elected, and all of the nominees are currently directors.
-Each nominee was appointed to our board prior to or in connection with our initial public offering, except Ms. Brown, who joined our board as an independent director in April 2021.
+Each nominee was appointed to our board prior to or in connection with our initial public offering.
 We have no reason to believe that any of the nominees will be unavailable or, if elected, will decline to serve.
 If any nominee becomes unable or unwilling to stand for election as a director, proxies will be voted for any substitute as designated by our board, or alternatively, our board may leave a vacancy on our board or reduce the size of our board.

 Each director is elected by a plurality of the votes cast.
-"Plurality" means that the two nominees who receive the largest number of votes cast "For" such nominees are elected as directors.
+"Plurality" means that the four nominees who receive the largest number of votes cast "For" such nominees are elected as directors.
 Stockholders may vote "For" any or all of the nominees or "Withhold" with respect any or all of the nominees named in this Proposal 1.
 Any shares voted "Withhold" and broker non-votes are not considered votes cast for the foregoing purpose and will have no effect on the outcome of the election.